 Seven Keys to Radio Advertising Success

-Two words that are barely spoken about anymore.
+Radio advertising: two words that are barely spoken about anymore.
 At the 2016 Advertising Week event, there was no time at all devoted to radio ads, because they are considered "yesterday."
 They're not hip, and to be fair, have always been thought of as the red-headed stepchild of the industry.

 There are still effective ways to reach a large number of people.
 While millennials may be dumping radio, there are millions of consumers who find this free resource invaluable.
 And even then, there are ways to get into ad-supported free versions of the latest apps like Spotify and Pandora.